Doctrine of Discovery: at Cherokee Park Church in St Paul, MN

-Voting Membership Meeting April 28, at 7:pm at the DuPuis House.
+Voting Membership Meeting July 28, at the DuPuis House at 7:00pm

 Welcome to the online home of the Mendota Mdewakanton Dakota Community.